AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-adobe-connect.md

 >* [Link Adobe Connect and Marketo](/help/marketo/product-docs/administration/additional-integrations/add-adobe-connect-as-a-launchpoint-service.md)
 >* [Create a New Event Program](/help/marketo/product-docs/demand-generation/events/understanding-events/create-a-new-event-program.md)

 First, make sure you've created your meeting or seminar in Adobe Connect.
 If you need help, check out the [Adobe Connect User Guide](https://help.adobe.com/en_US/connect/9.0/using/index.html).

 The meetings and seminars that you create in Adobe Connect must be created under the folder that you specified when you entered your credentials in Marketo.
 After you create your meeting or seminar, make note of any relevant logistical information (such as the phone number), to use in your confirmation email and ICS file.

+>[!CAUTION]
+>
+>As the event host, be sure to join from within the app and **not** via the link sent to attendees.

 >[!NOTE]
 >
->We **do not** support Adobe Connect On-Site at this time.
+>We do not support Adobe Connect On-Site at this time.

 1. On the home of a new event, select **Event Actions**, and then **Event Settings**.